-- 6.01 A procedural interview will be scheduled with the Vice President of Student Services within three business days after the respondent is notified in writing of an alleged violation of the policy. - 6.02 Failure to appear at the procedural interview shall constitute a separate violation of this code and may result in further disciplinary action. - 6.03 Copies of the following documents will be made available to the student at the time of the interview: a.
-A copy of the Student Disciplinary Policies and Procedures. b.
-A copy of the referral notice. c.
-A copy of the Students' Rights and Responsibilities form from the Student Disciplinary Code Review and Standards Committee. - 6.04 Within five business days of the procedural interview the student is required to choose either a hearing before the Hearing Board or a disciplinary conference with the Vice President of Student Services.
-The student shall indicate his choice in writing. - 6.05 The Vice President for Student Services shall notify the student of the time, date, and place of the disciplinary conference or hearing.
+- 6.01 A procedural interview will be scheduled with the Dean of Students within three business days after the respondent is notified in writing of an alleged violation of the policy. - 6.02 Failure to appear at the procedural interview shall constitute a separate violation of this code and may result in further disciplinary action. - 6.03 Copies of the following documents will be made available to the student at the time of the interview: - a.
+A copy of the Student Disciplinary Policies and Procedures. - b.
+A copy of the referral notice. - c.
+A copy of the Students' Rights and Responsibilities form from the Student Disciplinary Code Review and Standards Committee. - 6.04 Within five business days of the procedural interview the student is required to choose either a hearing before the Hearing Board or a disciplinary conference with the Dean of Students.
+The student shall indicate his choice in writing. - 6.05 The Dean of Students shall notify the student of the time, date, and place of the disciplinary conference or hearing.